Do you feel like you’re gaining weight no matter how much you exercise or how little you eat?

-Tip: Take a probiotic and include fermented foods (sauerkraut and kombucha) in your diet to help keep your gut microbiome healthy.
+Tip: Take digestive enzymes such as VitaminKIWI®.
+Also try including fermented foods (sauerkraut and kombucha) in your diet to help keep your gut microbiome healthy.
 Tip: provided you are not histamine intolerant.

-We live in a world that is packed with chemicals, hundreds of thousands of them.
+We live in a world packed with hundreds of thousands of chemicals.
 They’re in our food, environment, personal care, medications, and household cleaners.
 Potential side effects can include imbalanced hormones and weight gain.
 There’s even a new term: obesogens.
-Endocrine disruptors that contribute to weight gain and obesity.
-These toxins disrupt hormones but they also interfere with the metabolism and the thyroid contributing to body fat accumulation.
+Aka endocrine disruptors that contribute to weight gain and obesity.
+These toxins disrupt hormones but they also interfere with the thyroid and our metabolism, contributing to body fat accumulation.